kravi770/ML_Project2/README.md

  ['Naive_bayes', 0.6004818919251096],
  ['stacking', 0.8404280311565406]]

- created a model for stacked algorithm.
+ As stacking gives the highest roc_auc score, created a model for stacked algorithm.